 “Radionuclide” means a type of atom that spontaneously undergoes radioactive decay.
 Radionuclides are hazardous substances under the act.

-“Reasonable maximum exposure” means the highest exposure that can be reasonably expected to occur for a human or other living organisms at a site under current and potential future site use.
+“Reasonable maximum exposure” means the highest exposure that can be reasonably expected to occur for a human or other living organisms, including a vulnerable population or an overburdened community, at a site under current and potential future site use.

 “Reference dose” or “RFD” means a benchmark dose, derived from the NOAEL or LOAEL for a hazardous substance by consistent application of uncertainty factors used to estimate acceptable daily intake doses and an additional modifying factor, which is based on professional judgment when considering all available data about a substance, expressed in units of milligrams per kilogram body weight per day.
 This includes chronic reference doses, subchronic reference doses, and developmental reference doses.

+“Regulated substance” means the term as defined in chapter 173-360A WAC.
+All regulated substances are hazardous substances, as defined in this chapter.

 “Release” means any intentional or unintentional entry of any hazardous substance into the environment, including but not limited to the abandonment or disposal of containers of hazardous substances.

-“Relevant and appropriate requirements” means those cleanup standards, standards of control, and other human health and environmental requirements, criteria, or limitations established under state and federal law that, while not legally applicable to the hazardous substance, cleanup action, location, or other circumstance at a site, the department determines address problems or situations sufficiently similar to those encountered at the site that their use is well suited to the particular site.
-The criteria specified in WAC 173-340-710(3) shall be used to determine if a requirement is relevant and appropriate.
+“Relevant and appropriate requirements” means those cleanup standards, standards of control, and other human health and environmental requirements, criteria, or limitations established under state and federal law that, while not legally applicable to the hazardous substance, cleanup action, location, or other circumstance at a site, Ecology determines address problems or situations sufficiently similar to those encountered at the site that their use is well suited to the particular site.
+The criteria specified in WAC 173-340-710(4) are used to determine if a requirement is relevant and appropriate.

 “Rem” means the unit of radiation dose equivalent that is the dosage in rads multiplied by a factor representing the different biological effects of various types of radiation.

-“Remedial investigation/feasibility study” means a remedial action that consists of activities conducted under WAC 173-340-350 to collect, develop, and evaluate sufficient information regarding a site to select a cleanup action under WAC 173-340-360 through 173-340-390.
+“Remedial investigation” means a remedial action conducted under WAC 173-340-350 that consists of collecting and evaluating sufficient information about a site, including the distribution of hazardous substances and the threat they pose to human health and the environment, to enable:

+(a) Cleanup standards to be established under Part 7 of this chapter; and

+(b) Cleanup action alternatives to be developed and evaluated in a feasibility study under WAC 173-340-351.

+“Remedial investigation/feasibility study” means a remedial action that consists of both a remedial investigation and a feasibility study.

-“Remediation level (REL)” means a concentration (or other method of identification) of a hazardous substance in soil, water, air, or sediment above which a particular cleanup action component will be required as part of a cleanup action at a site.
+“Remediation level (REL)” means a concentration (or other method of identification) of a hazardous substance in soil, water, air, or sediment used to identify where a particular cleanup action component is required as part of a cleanup action at a site.
 Other methods of identification include physical appearance or location.
 A cleanup action selected in accordance with WAC 173-340-350 through 173-340-390 that includes remediation levels constitutes a cleanup action which is protective of human health and the environment.
 See WAC 173-340-355 for a description of the purpose of remediation levels and the requirements and procedures for developing a cleanup action alternative that includes remediation levels.

-“Remedy” or “remedial action” means any action or expenditure consistent with the purposes of chapter 70.105D RCW to identify, eliminate, or minimize any threat posed by hazardous substances to human health or the environment including any investigative and monitoring activities with respect to any release or threatened release of a hazardous substance and any health assessments or health effects studies conducted in order to determine the risk or potential risk to human health.
+“Remedy” or “remedial action” means any action or expenditure consistent with the purposes of chapter 70A.305 RCW to identify, eliminate, or minimize any threat posed by hazardous substances to human health or the environment including any investigative and monitoring activities with respect to any release or threatened release of a hazardous substance and any health assessments or health effects studies conducted in order to determine the risk or potential risk to human health.